thomasebsmith/piazza-pro/README.md

  - Dark mode for Q&A, class information, class statistics, homepage, and career pages
  - View post history for any post (even when post history viewing is turned off)
- - View raw post data (including user IDs of people who clicked "Thanks" or "Good Note")
+ - View raw post and feed data
+   (including user IDs of people who clicked "Thanks" or "Good Note")

 ## Future Features
 Piazza Pro may include in the future: